 Children with a long-term medical condition

-The nasal spray flu vaccine is very safe and has been given to millions of children in other countries over the past decade.
+The nasal flu vaccine is very safe and effective and has been given to millions of children across the world over the past decade.

 Email the Immunisation Nurse Specialist